AmithKiragasuru/P1-Image-Classification-by-Machine-learning-AICTE-Internship/README.md

 5. **Open the app**:
     The app will open in your default web browser.
 If not, navigate to http://localhost:8501

-### Contributing
-  Feel free to fork the repository, open issues, or submit pull requests to contribute to the project.

 ### Acknowledgements
   - Streamlit